 Paul’s admonition about spiritual gifts in Romans 12:6-8

-NIV 1984 We have different gifts, according to the grace given us.
+We have different gifts, according to the grace given us.
 If a man’s gift is prophesying, let him use it in proportion to his faith.
 7 If it is serving, let him serve; if it is teaching, let him teach; 8 if it is encouraging, let him encourage; if it is contributing to the needs of others, let him give generously; if it is leadership, let him govern diligently; if it is showing mercy, let him do it cheerfully.
+(NIV 1984 edition)

-NIV 2011 We have different gifts, according to the grace given to each of us.
+We have different gifts, according to the grace given to each of us.
 If your gift is prophesying, then prophesy in accordance with your faith; 7 if it is serving, then serve; if it is teaching, then teach; 8 if it is to encourage, then give encouragement; if it is giving, then give generously; if it is to lead, do it diligently; if it is to show mercy, do it cheerfully.
+(NIV 2011 edition)

 Sometimes a translation decision impairs our understanding of the text in ways that go far beyond issues related to gender.
-In light of Holy Week, here is an illustration that brought this home to me recently.
+Here is an illustration that brought this home to me recently.
 (I have to give credit to Beth Moore for pointing this out in her video study, “Jesus, the One and Only”.)
 Here is the account of Jesus’ arrest in the Garden of Gethsemane:

-Common English Bible He said to them, “I AM.”
-(Judas, his betrayer, was standing with them.
-When he said, “I Am,” they shrank back and fell to the ground.
+He said to them, “I AM.”
+(Judas, his betrayer, was standing with them.)
+When he said, “I AM,” they shrank back and fell to the ground.
+(Common English Bible)

 Jesus says “I AM” forty-five times in the Gospel of John, but the presence of one added pronoun makes it easy to miss that these words were spoken three times during this chaotic scene.
-As we reflect on what was accomplished through the death and resurrection of Jesus this Easter weekend, may we also be moved to fall to the ground in the presence of the great “I AM“.
+The next time you reflect on what was accomplished through the life, death, and resurrection of Jesus, may you also be moved to fall to the ground in the presence of the great “I AM“.

 (And if you’re still using the 1984 NIV, I suggest it’s time to upgrade…)